There are common cryptocurrency slang and jargon like SAFU used by crypto savvies.

-It was assumed that he was drunk, while trying to convey the fact he’s still holding his Bitcoin investment despite all time serious fall of the token that happened as at then.
+It was assumed that he was drunk, while trying to convey the fact he’s still holding his crypto investment despite all time serious fall of Bitcoins that happened as at then.

-It is a term that is popularly used to indicate when someone holds their token assets for future outcome.
+Since that incident, the misspelled crypto slang, HODL (i.e. Hold On for Dear Life), became a term that is popularly used to indicate when someone holds their token for future outcome.

 ADDY: This simply refers to public address (or public key) of a DApp token.